 Lisa M. Dunaway, AICP, LEED AP

 In addition to her work as the President of Sensible Ecology, Ms. Dunaway is an Instructor of Urban Planning at Ball State University in Muncie, Indiana.
 Her specialties include neighborhood planning, urban ecology, design communication media, physical planning, and community engagement.
 She has a Bachelor of Landscape Architecture degree from Ball State University and a Master of Science in Natural Resources degree, with a specialization in Ecological Planning, from the University of Vermont.
+She anticipates earning a Master of Landscape Architecture degree from Ball State University in July 2019.
 Ms. Dunaway is also a certified planner with the American Institute of Certified Planners and a LEED Accredited Professional.
 She has worked as a landscape architect, urban planner, and ecological planner since 2003.

 Read her full bio here.